kz-io/dispose/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the kz.io libraries.
+Thank you for your interest in contributing to the kz libraries.
 There are multiple ways to contribute, including reporting or resolving issues, requesting or adding new features, improving documentation, creating guides, adding translations, and more.

 ## Found an issue?

-If you find an issue in a kz.io libraries source code, you can help by [submitting an issue][issues] to its GitHub Repository.
+If you find an issue in a kz library's source code, you can help by [submitting an issue][issues] to its GitHub Repository.
 If you have a fix for the issue, you can submit a Pull Request.

 ## Want a feature?

-You can request a new feature in a library by [submitting an issue][feature] to a kz.io library's GitHub Repository.
-If you are unsure which library a feature should be requested in, you can [submit an issue][feature-new] on the `kz.io/please` repo.
+You can request a new feature in a library by [submitting an issue][feature] to a kz library's GitHub Repository.
+If you are unsure which library a feature should be requested in, you can [submit an issue][feature-new] on the `kz-io/please` repo.

 ## What you need to know